TheInformationLab/tableau-tools/tableau-server-pdf-downloader/README.md

 ## How to run

 Ensure you are using Python 3.7 or later.

-Run the script with
+If using a configuration file, run the script with:

     python /path/to/tableau_fullpdf_downloader.py -f /path/to/config.json, or

+If you are not using a configuraiton file and want to be prompted for input, run the script with:

     python /path/to/tableau_fullpdf_downloader.py -q

 ## Example configuration files